This post is all about how to begin living a minimalist lifestyle!

 - Purchase items for pleasure on occasion

-- Have a desire to live a simple lifestyle but still have some extra “stuff” that you enjoy
+- Have the desire to live a simple lifestyle but still have some extra “stuff” that you enjoy

 5. Start Your Decluttering Process